-Who are the walks for?
 Anyone wishing to be more active.
-We advise new walkers start with a slow walk - just in case!
-The slow walks travel at the speed of the slowest walker, whereas the moderate and brisk paced walks go at the speed of the leader.
-Our regular walking for health walks on Mondays and Fridays are very slow and suitable for those who need a flat walk and may need a rest part way round.
+We advise new walkers to start with a slow walk - just in case!
+Short walks travel at the speed of the slowest walker, whereas the slow, moderate and brisk paced walks go at the speed of the leader.
+Our regular walking for health walks on Mondays and Fridays are short and very slow and suitable for those who need a flat walk and may need a rest part way round.

-What should I expect on my first walk?
-The leader and co-leader will ask you to complete a health questionnaire, so allow plenty of time to fill it in.
+The walk leader will ask you to complete a short health questionnaire, so please allow time to fill it in.
 Have your mobile number, email address and emergency contact details to hand.
-This form will only be completed on your first walk, but every walk you come on you will be asked to sign on a register.
+This form will only be completed on your first walk, but every walk thereafter you will be asked to sign a register.

 Days and times

 Why not join us for one of our regular weekly or monthly walks:

 Every Monday (except Bank Holidays) at 11.45am for a short, very slow walk of up to 30 minutes from Xcel Leisure Complex, Waterside Drive, Walton KT12 2JG.
 Meet outside the leisure centre by the benches.

 Every Tuesday from 10.30-11.30am from the Royal British Legion Club (we meet inside back door), St Mary's Road, East Molesey, KT8 0ST (use entrance next to No 4.)
 Slow flat walk with refreshments afterwards.

 On the first Wednesday of the month at 10.30am for a slow 90 minute walk with some slopes.
 Meeting at Claygate Centre for the Community, Elm Road, Claygate, KT10 0EH.
 Meet inside near the café.

 Every Friday from 10.30-11.15am for a short flat walk, meeting at The Boathouse Cafe car park, East Molesey Cricket Club, Graburn Way, KT8 9AL.
 Meet by the picnic tables outside the café.